 Blood samples were collected for analysis of HCE concentration.
-For the exposed group, samples were drawn 5 weeks into a temporary production break (the "baseline" period), and the second samples were drawn 5 months later, after production had been under way for 5 weeks (the "production" period).
-Analyses of blood plasma HCE indicated that values for both control groups (n = 25) were all below the limit of detection (<0.02 $\mu$ g/L).
+For the exposed group, samples were drawn 5 weeks into a temporary production break (the "baseline" period), and the second samples were drawn 5 months later, after production had been underway for 5 weeks (the "production" period).
+Analyses of blood plasma HCE indicated that all values for both control groups (n = 25) were below the limit of detection ( $<0.02 \mu g/L$ ).

 Exposed subjects were stratified into three subgroups (n = 4) of perceived exposure (low, medium, or high) based on information pertaining to work tasks, presence at work, and use of protective equipment.
-At baseline, the HCE concentrations in 10 of the samples from exposed workers were in the range of <0.02-0.06 μg/L, one sample was 0.15 μg/L, and one was 0.52 μg/L. The last sample was from an individual who had remained in an HCE-contaminated area during the baseline period.
-Plasma HCE levels in the production period increased by nearly 100-fold over that of the baseline samples (mean $7.30 \pm 6.04 \mu g/L$ compared with $0.08 \pm 0.14 \mu g/L$ in the production and baseline samples, respectively, p < 0.01).
-Although the magnitude of individual increases varied considerably, there was a significant (p < 0.05) linear trend for values in the low, medium, and high exposure subgroups (means of 3.99, 7.14, and 10.75 μg/L, respectively).
-These results demonstrate that a considerable increase in plasma HCE can occur after a relatively brief occupational exposure, even though workers used fairly sophisticated personal protective equipment.
+At baseline, the HCE concentrations in 10 of the samples from exposed workers were in the range of <0.02-0.06 $\mu$ g/L, 1 sample was 0.15 $\mu$ g/L, and 1 sample was 0.52 $\mu$ g/L. The last sample was from an individual who had remained in an HCE-contaminated area during the baseline period.
+Plasma HCE levels in the production period increased by nearly 100-fold over that of the baseline samples (mean of 7.30 ± 6.04 $\mu$ g/L in the production sample compared with 0.08 ± 0.14 $\mu$ g/L in the baseline samples, p < 0.01).
+Although the magnitude of individual increases varied considerably, there was a significant (p < 0.05) linear trend for values in the low-, medium-, and high-exposure subgroups (means of 3.99, 7.14, and 10.75 $\mu$ g/L, respectively).
+These results suggest that a considerable increase in plasma HCE can occur after a relatively brief occupational exposure, even though workers used fairly sophisticated personal protective equipment.

 As noted above, 11 of the subjects from the first study (Seldén et al., 1993) and their 11 age- and sex-matched controls were included in the second health effects study (Seldén et al., 1994).
-Data pertaining to 15 clinical symptoms (including headaches, sleep quality, palpations, difficulty concentrating, tension/restlessness, frequency of coughing, watery eyes/runny nose, itching/other skin problems, shortness of breath/chest discomfort, general health) were obtained from self-administered questionnaires for the exposed workers and the company controls.
+Data pertaining to 15 clinical symptoms (including headaches, sleep quality, palpations, difficulty concentrating, tension/restlessness, frequency of coughing, watery eyes/runny nose, itching/other skin problems, shortness of breath/chest discomfort, and general health) were obtained from self-administered questionnaires for the exposed workers and the company controls.
 Similar data had been obtained in a previous study of 130 metal shop workers, and these workers were used as a second, "historical" comparison group in the analysis of the symptom data.
 Whole blood and serum samples from the 11 exposed and 11 matched company controls were analyzed for routine clinical parameters.
 Spot urine samples were analyzed for hemoglobin, protein, and glucose.
 Lung function was assessed by measuring vital capacity and 1-second forced expiratory volume (FEV1).